Lakshmikanthan murder case: Arrests

 On the day of the attack, the police arrested one Vadivelu.
 Six suspects were arrested in the days following the murder.
 Among them were Bhagavathar, Krishnan and Naidu.
 They were tried for the murder.
 Bhagavathar and Krishnan were convicted while Naidu was acquitted.
 The Madras High Court sentenced the duo to transportation for life.
 Krishnan and Bhagavathar appealed to the Judicial Committee of the Privy Council.
 However, the appeal from the Privy Council did not come until the duo had already spent 30 months in jail.

 Suspects

-M. K. Thyagaraja Bhagavathar

 M. K. Thyagaraja Bhagavathar (1909-1959) was one of the biggest stars of early Tamil cinema.
 With his trademark long hair and his sweet voice, he set long-standing movie records.
 He was appreciated for his generosity and was perhaps the only film actor to be awarded a "Rao Bahadur" title (which he refused).

 At the time of his arrest, Bhagavathar was at the peak of his success.
 He had just completed shooting for Haridas, which ran for three successful years at Sun Theatre in Broadway, Madras.
-He was the highest paid Tamil actor at the time and had been signed for as many as 12 films at the time of his arrest.
+He was the highest-paid Tamil actor at the time and had been signed for as many as 12 films at the time of his arrest.